 25The first came out reddish, and covered with hair all over like a hairy cloak.
 They named him Esau.

-26After that his brother came out, and his hand had hold on Esau’s heel.
+26After that his brother came out, and his hand was holding on to Esau’s heel.
 He was named Jacob.
 Isaac was 60 years old when she bore them.

 27The boys grew up.
 Esau was a skillful hunter, a man of the field.
 Jacob was a quiet man, living among the tents.

 28Now Isaac loved Esau because he had a taste for his wild game, but Rebekah loved Jacob.